sangyisu/625-project/README.md

 4. The imputation for each machine learning model was also time-consuming.
 5. We used cluster in "Biostat" and "Great Lakes" to run the parallel processes.

-## preprocessing
+## Preprocessing
-- Dataset selection
+- Establish dataset

 We select the columns with "C15" in names.
 Thus we get the dataset with information of 2012 survey.
 And the dataset includes 296320 observations of 88 variables.

 - Missing data

-1. we select variables with low rate of missing data(<20%), and then we get a dataset with 296320 observations of 81 variables.
+1. Select variables with low rate of missing data(<20%), and then we get a dataset with 296320 observations of 81 variables.

+To refine the dataset for more effective analysis, variables with over 20% missing data were omitted, leading to a more manageable set of 296,320 entries across 81 variables.

-2. we delete ID and COHORT columns.
+2. Delete ID and COHORT columns.
 (81-2 = 79)

-3. do imputation using mice function with 1 iterations.
+3. Do imputation using mice function with 1 iterations.
 Then, we get the "mice_data29w.csv" file.
 The dataset includes 296320 observations of 79 variables.

 ## Feature Selection